cddmp/enum4linux-ng/README.md

 It was lots of fun reading your code! :)

+Last but not least, I’d like to thank the various people who contributed code, reported issues, and provided helpful suggestions on how to improve the tool.

 ## Legal note
 If you use the tool: Don't use it for illegal purposes.